 LG STEAM DIRECT: Washing machines designed to make efficient use of water, and reduce energy consumption.
 They exceed the Energy Saving

 With their extra-large capacity, you can do more laundry in fewer loads.
 Combine that with steam technology that also reduces water and energy use, and you’re talking about a 51% reduction in electricity consumption, and a 44% reduction in water consumption, compared to standard washers.

 BOSCH ECO PERFECT: Designed to save up to 30% of energy consumption with best washing performance and up to 60% of time with best washing performance.
 Bosch washing machines are 'A' rated for energy efficiency and wash efficiency.

 Washing machines energy labelling

 The aim of the energy efficiency label is to offer consumers a standardised method of choosing the most energy efficient appliance, while at the same time offering you the best possible washing results.
-For washing machines the Cotton 60°C programme is used as the standard programme upon which energy efficiency, washing performance and spin-drying performance levels are rated.
+For washing machines the Cotton 60°C program is used as the standard program upon which energy efficiency, washing performance and spin-drying performance levels are rated.
 The energy label for washing machines compromises 3 classifications (ranging from "A" to "G" rating) namely:

 • Energy efficiency